yiminghe/async-validator/README.md

 * `callback`: A callback function to invoke once validation is complete.
 It expects to be passed an array of `Error` instances to indicate validation failure.
 * `source`: The source object that was passed to the `validate` method.
 * `options`: Additional options.
-* `options.messages`: The object containing validation error messages.
+* `options.messages`: The object containing validation error messages
-* `options.error`: A helper function for generating validation errors.

 The options passed to `validate` are passed on to the validation functions so that you may reference transient data (such as model references) in validation functions.
 However, some option names are reserved; if you use these properties of the options object they are overwritten.
 The reserved properties are `messages`, `exception` and `error`.